 He has withdrawn his offer since you didn’t respond.

+You can review the irregular past participles with the Irregular Past Participle Word Search.
+(Its answers are here.)
 If you would like more fill-in and reading practice with the past or present perfect tense, go to Present and Past Perfect Tense Practice.